AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Azure_IoT_Hub/Device_operations/Upgrading_firmware.md

 ## See also

-See the relevant section of [LwM2M mappings](https://iotdevzone.avsystem.com/docs/Cloud_integrations/Azure_IoT/Concepts/LwM2M_mappings_Hub/) to learn the details of how Azure IoT Hub Direct Methods are mapped in {{ short_name }}.
+See the relevant section of [LwM2M mappings](https://iotdevzone.avsystem.com/docs/Cloud_integrations/Azure_IoT/Concepts/LwM2M_mappings_Hub/) to learn the details of how Azure IoT Hub Direct Methods are mapped in {{ coiote_short_name }}.